shenrique08/swipe-mini-project/README.md

    - Card components with consistent styling
    - Partner logo grid with responsive sizing

-## How to Use

-1. Clone this repository
-2. Open `index.html` in your browser
-3. No build process or dependencies required

 ## What I Learned

 - Advanced CSS layout techniques with Flexbox and Grid